Elicit vs. Illicit: What’s the Difference?

 When to Use Elicit

 Elicit is a verb that means to draw out, bring out, or evoke a response, reaction, or information.
-It is commonly used in situations involving communication, emotions, or information.
+It is commonly used in conversations, interviews, and situations where someone tries to obtain a reaction or answer.

 • The comedian’s joke elicited laughter from the audience.

-• The coach’s speech elicited a strong response from the team.
+• The coach’s speech elicited a strong reaction from the team.

 • The survey was designed to elicit honest feedback from customers.